dtr360/spotify-api/README.md

 In order to run the webpage, open the Terminal.
-Navigate to your folder with the app.html file (e.g. cd cd /spotify/get-user-info) Run the following to start up the Node.js server: node server.js
+Navigate to your folder with the app.html file (e.g. cd cd /spotify/get-user-info) Run the following in the Terminal to start up the Node.js server: node server.js

+You should see: Listening on 8888

+Open a brower and enter the url:  localhost:8888